viniciuskloppel/kite/README.md

 ## Starting Kite & connecting to an RPC

-To start Kite, you need to connect to an RPC.
+To start Kite, you need to connect to a [Solana RPC](https://solana.com/rpc) - RPCs are how your code communicates with the Solana blockchain.

 To use the local cluster (ie, `solana-test-validator` running on your machine):